lsst/rtn-096/index.rst

 -----------

 Calibration processing needs a way to unique identify data within a single "run" of a calibration process.
-This process will ideally be run by the FBS, but will need to use several different JSON BLOCKs to acquire exposures using different scripts.
-The science_program in the JSON BLOCKs could be overridden to match a single value if desirable.
+The group_id in the JSON BLOCKs could be written as a simple string which would match for the entire block, such as is done with the calibration runs currently.
-The "run" identifier is not currently available and cannot easily be set without some additional machinery.
-One option would be to track an incremental run ID in the FBS and store this in the observation_reason or possibly scheduler_note.
-A potential drawback might be if science_program is overriden in the BLOCK to be a single value for all contributing content for the 'run', and observation_reason is only the incremental run id, then the trace to the JSON BLOCK in use for a given observation could be lost.
+The science_program would then identify the JSON BLOCK used to generate the set of data, with observation_reason identifying subsets of data within the block.
+The group_id would identify the unique run of the block.

 Data Management